 You can certainly try.
 But you'll find that either there's no server available in the country you need, or the connection is too slow, or the amount of free bandwidth - the amount of data you can stream over the VPN connection - is too limited for video.

-That's why we recommend choosing a paid-for VPN service from our roundup of the best VPN services for Fire TV.
+That's why we recommend choosing a paid-for VPN service for video streaming.

-The easiest way to get a VPN is to install an app from the Apps section on the Fire TV.
-There are more choices than ever and you'll find NordVPN, ExpressVPN, PureVPN, CyberGhost, IPVanish, VyprVPN and others on the 2nd-generation Fire TV Stick or newer.
+The easiest way is to install an app from the Apps section on the Fire TV.

 You can use the links above to sign up for an account at one of these three services if you don't already have an account.
 Do this on your laptop, PC or even phone as it's a hassle to use the on-screen keyboard with the Fire TV remote.
 And some services don't let you create an account via the Fire TV app: you can only log into an account that is already set up.